wopfel/tutorials/cli-rulez/README.md

 Prints `{"name":"Jane"}`

-There are much more possibilites.
+There are much more possibilities.
 See [Jan-Piet Mens' site](https://jpmens.net/2016/03/05/a-shell-command-to-create-json-jo/) for a detailed description.

 Icinga